 Currently, the Juvenile Field Services Unit consists of seven (7) Deputy Probation Officers and one (1) Supervising Probation Officer who works in partnership with various law enforcement and community service agencies in the supervision of high-risk and moderate-risk youth.
-As previously mentioned, our plan changed last year as all cases identified as being low-risk, in the Merced area, are now supervised by a Probation Assistant.
-The average caseload size is approximately 30 cases.
+As previously mentioned, all cases identified as being low-risk, in the Merced area, continue to be supervised by a Probation Assistant.
+The average caseload size is approximately 20 cases.